Monday 15 April 2024

 LUIZ DARIN & CORINA LOPES

-Luiz Darin holds Wandyr next to his wife Corina Lopes.
+Luiz Darin holds Wandyr next to his wife Corina Lopes

 I remember when I was a child, I used to listen to my mother talk about her large family with much interest.
 Mum whose name was Yolanda Darin, used to tell stories about all her five sisters and six brothers.
-I had met most of her siblings except for 3 of them: Rissieri, the oldest (born in 1899) who lived with his wife Elisa Surian in São Paulo... and 2 of her brothers who had died before I was born: Jácomo Darin aka Jacó (1900-1938) and Luiz Darin aka Luizinho (* 1st September 1905 + 26 November 1940).
+I had met most of her siblings except for 3 of them: Rissieri, the eldest (born in 1899) who lived with his wife Elisa Surian in São Paulo... and 2 of her brothers who had died before I was born: Jácomo Darin aka Jacó (1900-1938) and Luiz Darin aka Luizinho (* 1st September 1905 + 26 November 1940).

 Luiz Darin was my grandparents' 6th child; he was the 4th male of the Darin clan.
 If one looks at this family one notices that it is almost divided in two camps: the fair group which were blonde and with green or blue eyes (which my Mother and Uncle Luiz belonged to) and the 'swarthy lot' like Uncle João, tia Nina, tia Rosa who were a little 'darker'... not really dark but darker than the 'fair lot'.